Honors Program at St. Scholastica

 Who can enroll in an Honors course?

-Students who have been admitted to the Honors Program can enroll in any Honors course.
-Students who are not officially in the program may also enroll in an Honors course with the permission of the instructor or the Honors Director.
+Students who have been admitted to the Honors Program and who have registered for Honors Dignitas can enroll in any Honors course.
+Students must complete Honors Dignitas to continue to participate in the program and enroll in future courses.

 How many Honors courses do I need to take?

-Traditional first-year students are required to complete 20 credits of Honors courses, at least 8 credits of which are upper level (3000 and 4000 level).
-With the permission of the Honors Director, transfer students may graduate from the Honors Program by completing 12 to 16 credits, again with at least 8 of the credits at the upper level.
+Traditional first-year students are required to complete 20 credits of Honors courses, at least 8 credits of which must be at the upper level (3000- and 4000-level courses).
+With the permission of the Honors Director, transfer students may graduate from the Honors Program by completing 16 credits, at least 8 credits of which must be at the upper level.

 What is a Webster Scholar?

-Webster Scholars are those students who have completed the requirements for the Honors Program.
-Webster Scholar is the namesake of Lee Webster, a much-loved CSS Spanish professor who died of cancer during the 1996-1997 academic year.
-We chose the title of Webster Scholar for our students in the Honors Program to celebrate the wonderful man who loved life and learning in the hope that his legacy will be passed on to the students in this Program.
+Webster Scholars are those students who have completed the requirements for the Honors Program and who are graduating from the College.
+They are named for Lee Webster, a founding member of the Honors Program faculty who died of cancer during the 1996-97 academic year.
+We hope that his love of learning will be passed on to students in this program.

 What recognition do I get for completing the Honors Program?

 In addition to the title of Webster Scholar, a permanent transcript notation designates completion of the Honors Program requirements.
-Honors Program graduates receive special recognition by walking first at graduation ceremonies while wearing the medallion that marks achievement of this distinction.
+Honors Program graduates receive special recognition by having their names set apart in the commencement program, wearing medallions and walking first at the graduation ceremony.

 How are Honors courses different?

-Do I have to take every Honors course?
+Do I have to take an Honors course every semester?

 Are there ways to get Honors credits outside of regular courses?